SummaryRead the full fact sheet

 It may also help to wear natural fabrics, such as cotton and linen, or clothes made of fabrics that wick moisture and dry faster, such as polyester blends.
 They will help you avoid body odour and will not show underarm sweat stains as much.

 You might find your feet sweat more during puberty too, which can cause foot odour.
-Try to avoid shoes made of man-made materials.
+Try to avoid shoes made of man-made materials (such as PVC or human-made leather).
 Don’t wear the same shoes every day, so they have a chance to dry completely between wears.

 If you have a problem with acne, try cleansing your skin with a gentle non-soap cleanser.
 Over-the-counter acne treatment products that contain benzoyl peroxide or salicylic acid can also help.
 Try to use sunscreens and facial products that are labelled as 'oil-free' or ‘non-comedogenic’.

-If these products do not help with your acne, don’t worry, there is more you can do.
+If these products do not help with your acne, don’t worry.
 You can visit your doctor and they can refer you to a dermatologist, who can help you find a treatment.

 Many boys are keen to get some muscle definition as they grow.
 But you need to be patient, because muscles don’t grow until later in puberty, when your body produces more testosterone.